peterchast/S-P-Cookbook/posts/pisco-sour.md

 ---
-title: Pisco Sour
+title: "Pisco Sour: Probably The Most Important Discovery of My Life"
 tagline: All it took was one quick sip for the Pisco Sour to become Peter's favorite cocktail.
-Duh.
-slug: pisco-sour
+easy_slug: pisco-sour
+category: drinks
 tags:
   - cocktail
   - pisco
   - sour
   - lime
   - egg-whites
-category: drinks
 featured_image: /static/img/pisco-sour.jpg
 love_list:
   - love_reason: Pisco Sours are the best cocktails possible.
 So naturally we need an easy reference guide for making them.
   - love_reason: Tried a bunch of variations, the simple 4/2/1 ratio is simply the best so far.
-story: Purely for **testing purposes** because we gotta do it!!
+story: ""
 ingredients_list:
   - ingredients_list:
       - amount: "2"